openminted/alvis-docker/openminted-components/alvis-br-train/README.md

 ## Run in command-line

-From the folder contained the README run the following command.
+From the folder contained the README, run the following command.
 You're supposed to have docker installed.
 ```
 docker run -i --rm -v $PWD/test-data:/alvisnlp/data -a stderr \
 bibliome/alvis-br-train \